-(1) Non-discovery Motions.
+(1) Nondiscovery Motions.
 Replies to responses are discouraged.
-However, except as provided in Local Civil Rule 7.1(f)(2), a party desiring to reply to matters initially raised in a response to a motion shall file the reply within 14 days after service of the response, unless otherwise ordered by the court.
+However, except as provided in in subsection (g)(2) of this rule, a party desiring to reply to matters initially raised in a response to a motion shall file the reply within 14 days after service of the response, unless otherwise ordered by the court.